CSXL/csxlabs.org/README.md

 ## Website
 The purpose of this website is to host **organization information**, **research**, **educational resources**, **internal & external infrastructure integration**, and **contact information**.
 It will be the silk holding our organization together.

+## Current Status
+We are currently building our website further, in the meantime we wrote a landing page to hold some basic information.